Rochester Criminal Defense Lawyer

 • Clarity We answer all your questions and explain the strategy behind each step in your case.

-What are the Three Classes of Misdemeanors in New York?
+What Are the Three Classes of Misdemeanors in New York?

 The following are the three classes of misdemeanors in New York:

-• Class A misdemeanors – punishable by a jail term of up to 365 days and/or a maximum fine of $1,000
+• Class A misdemeanors – punishable by a jail term of up to 364 days and/or a maximum fine of $1,000

 • Class B misdemeanors – carry a maximum jail sentence of three months and/or a fine of up to $500